EsotericShadow/profilecard-saas/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser:
 - Log in at `/login` with `test@example.com` and `password123`.
 - Navigate to `/dashboard` and `/dashboard/profile` to customize the `ProfileCard`.
+- Navigate to `/dashboard/links` to manage links (URL, type, order).

 ### 7. Deploy to Vercel
 - Install Vercel CLI: